DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - once an account is compromised, an attacker gains unrestricted access to all of the authorized resources
     - Within an organization, a central access control system, such as a directory service, is often used for SSO
 - 📁**Directory Service**: a centralized database that includes information about subjects and objects, including authentication data
-    - many directory services are based on the Lightweight Directory Access Protocol (LDAP)
+    - Many directory services are based on the Lightweight Directory Access Protocol (LDAP)
     - PKI and LDAP can be used to support Single Sign-On (SSO) systems.
 A Public Key Infrastructure (PKI) can use a Lightweight Directory Access Protocol (LDAP) when a client queries for a Certificate Authority (CA).
 - 5.2.9 Just-In_time (JIT)
     - Federated identity solutions that support just-in-time (JIT) provisioning automatically create the relationship between two entities so that new users can access resources